 - the potential flood of incorporated societies that will seek advice could overwhelm many lawyers who will, as a result, be tempted to place that work at the back of the queue simply because they will not know where to start and what needs doing (compounding the professional indemnity risks).

-In my opinion, legal firms should be proactive, and “be prepared” for this work:
+In my opinion, legal firms need to be proactive, and “be prepared” for this work: